todo cli in rust.

 }

-what i learned.
+what did i learn?

-• refactoring is more valuable than getting it right the first time. the messy working version taught me what the clean version should look like.
+• refactoring is more valuable than getting it right the first time - the messy working version taught me what the clean version should look like

-final thoughts.
+final thoughts